JetBrains-Research/LESS/README.md

   --dims <int>
 ```
 `task` is the name of the task, which will be used to store the gradients.
 `data_dir` is the path to the data directory.
 If you are using one of the predifined datasets ("bbh", "tydiqa", "mmlu"), this should point to the data directory.
 If you are using your own custom dataset, this should be a full path to a JSONL file or a HF repo name.
+We also expect that every custom dataset has a `content` column.
+If that's not the case, you can change the tokenization function in the `less/data_selection/get_validation_dataset.py` script to encode the data.
 `val_task_load_method` is the method to load the validation data, can be `hf`, `local_hf`, `local_json`.
 You should specify this if you are using your own custom dataset.
 Default is `None`, then it's assumned that you are using the predifined datasets.
 `model_path` is the path to the model in the `out` directory, e.g. `llama2-7b-p0.05-lora-seed3`.
 `ckpts` is the list of checkpoints to compute gradients for, e.g. `'105 211 317 420'`.